dawn-network/dawn/README.md

 * VOLUNTARYISM
 * vecty

+## https://riot.im/app/#/room/#dawn:matrix.org  <-Our Chat.
+All are welcome.
+Friendly people who may or may not cuss a lot.

 for the next 16 or so validators, we'd like to attract only those with code skills.  faddat@gmail.com on google hangouts for info.

  [Build Status](http://163.172.150.160/api/badges/dawn-network/glogchain/status.svg)